enonic/old-xp-doc/doc/developer/content-domain/input-types.rst

 ``option.value`` property
   This property defines the value.
 It is always associated with ``option.label``.
-  There can exists multiple properties with this name to allow for multiple options.
+  There can exist multiple properties with this name to allow for multiple options.

 ``option.label`` property
     This property defines the label that is visible in the input-type.